borkdude/blog/posts/oss-updates-mar-apr-2024.md

 - [babashka.nrepl](https://github.com/babashka/babashka.nrepl): The nREPL server from babashka as a library, so it can be used from other SCI-based CLIs

-- [rewrite-edn](https://github.com/borkdude/rewrite-edn): Utility lib on top of rewrite-clj with common operations to update EDN while preserving whitespace and comments
 - [jet](https://github.com/borkdude/jet): CLI to transform between JSON, EDN, YAML and Transit using Clojure
 - [quickdoc](https://github.com/borkdude/quickdoc): Quick and minimal API doc generation for Clojure
 - [pod-babashka-go-sqlite3](https://github.com/babashka/pod-babashka-go-sqlite3): A babashka pod for interacting with sqlite3